 Close the Safari Preferences and then enjoy browsing the web without squinting.

 Change Safari’s font size on iPhone or iPad

 The simplest way to change the font size in Safari on your iPhone or iPad is to use the View Menu button at the top.
 While this change will only apply to the site you’re visiting, the setting will be remembered each time you visit that domain, even if you close the tab and reopen it.

-1) With a webpage open in Safari on your iOS device, tap the View Menu button at the top.
-This is labeled as two A’s in the address bar.
+- With a webpage open in Safari on your iOS device, tap the View Menu button in the address bar.
+This is labeled as two A’s (AA).

 And remember, you can also use the Reader View and adjust the per-site settings for Safari on iOS.

 Many people don’t take the time to explore the accessibility options on their devices unless they really need to.
-But there are some terrific features that can make your device experiences so much better.
+But some terrific features can make your device experiences so much better.
 And this is one of them.

 Are you going to change the size of the font for Safari?
 Let us know if this is a setting you’ll change on your Mac or if you only plan to do it on your iPhone or iPad.